SurveyCompo/surveycompo-doc/docs/index.md

 # Introduction

-Welcome to SurveyCompo, the ultimate tool for creating dynamic and adaptable surveys.
+Welcome to SurveyCompo, your tool for creating dynamic and adaptable surveys.

 ## What is SurveyCompo?

-SurveyCompo is a purpose-built web component, it offers exceptional flexibility, customization, and programmability.
-Creating a survey with SurveyCompo is easy: simply provide SurveyCompo with JSON-based data, and it renders your survey design.
+SurveyCompo is a purpose-built web component offering exceptional flexibility, customization, and programmability.
+Creating a survey with SurveyCompo is straightforward: provide JSON-based data, and it renders your survey design.

-SurveyCompo's power extends far beyond creation.
-Its seamless integration into your existing tech stack enables real-time data capture and interactive experiences.
-Style your surveys to match your brand using themes and CSS, and leverage event listeners to respond dynamically to user input.
+SurveyCompo's capabilities extend beyond creation.
+Its integration into your existing tech stack enables real-time data capture and interactive experiences.
+Style your surveys to match your brand using themes and CSS, and use event listeners to respond dynamically to user input.

-With SurveyCompo, you gain full control over every aspect of your surveys.
-Unleash its potential to build surveys that are not just forms, but tailored data-gathering tools that meet your ever-evolving needs.
+With SurveyCompo, you have full control over every aspect of your surveys.
+Build tailored data-gathering tools that meet your evolving needs.

 ## Minimal example